Lee MacGregor Lee MacGregor

 Kelsey Stuart joins the team

 We’re absolutely delighted that Daniel’s sister Kelsey has joined D&D Paving Ltd as the company Office Manager.
 Kelsey comes from a background in banking and personal finance, specialising in customer support and client liaison, so she’s perfectly placed to deal with all your paving enquiries.
-For their dad, David, who started D&D Paving Ltd with Daniel back in 2017, it was always the ambition to have Kelsey join them, “Daniel and Kelsey have always been close, great friends as well as siblings, so I’m delighted Kelsey has decided to join us.
-She’s fantastically well organised and superb when it comes to attention to detail plus her background in client liaison will be a great addition to the business, helping us deliver the best possible customer service”.

 Read More